Ariki/guessproj/README.rst

 In this example, parameters ``+lon_0`` and ``+y_0`` are unknown.
 The last argument is a name of input text file containing point coordinates.

-The script can evaluate only numeric parameters, so you should specify at least ``+proj`` and ``+ellps``.
+The script can evaluate numeric parameters only, so you should specify at least ``+proj`` and ``+ellps``.
 It's worth mentioning, also, that some parameters have the same (or nearly the same) effect, so it's a bad idea, for example, to specify both ``+lat_0`` and ``+y_0`` as unknown for Transverse Mercator projection.
-The system of equations will be ill-determined.
+The system of equations will be ill-determined in that case.

 Options
 -------